 According to multiple studies, users who have push notifications enabled for certain websites have 53% more monthly sessions than users who do not.
 This is because the notifications are often personalized, highly contextual, and reach users in high-impact moments.

 Sliding on a user's screen while they're surfing the web, they are pretty hard to ignore and capture attention easily.

-Besides, a major advantages of web push notifications is that they give you the ability to re-engage users without knowing their contact details.
+Besides, a major advantage of web push notifications is that they give you the ability to re-engage users without knowing their contact details.
 Web push notifications don’t need a user’s email or other contact details.
-If a user who once visited your website and has given his permission to send him notifications, they can receive notifications anytime.
+If a user once visited your website and has given his permission to send him notifications, they can receive notifications anytime.

 The elements of a web push notification